L-Blondy/up-fetch/README.md

 The url search params. \
 The default params defined in `createFetcher` and the request params are merged shallowly. \
-Strings and non-nested objects are supported by default.
+Only non-nested objects are supported by default.
 See the [serializeParams](#serializeparams-upfetch-createfetcher) option for nested objects.

 **Example:**